What happened?

 -

-Sally talked through her experience of the incident and how it had made her feel.
+Sally talked through her experience of the incident with the Psychologist and how it had made her feel.

 -